Rafi716/ProgrammingComponents/Tutorial1to4ReadME.md

     }
 ```

-* The invoke repeating function was then declared below the flashlight method, plus i initiated a new public gameobject variable at the top of the class:
+* The `InvokeRepeating` function was then declared below the flashlight method, plus i initiated a new public gameobject variable at the top of the class:

 ```C#
     [Header("ReferenceEnemy")]